fe80Grau/charlyeditor/README.md

 ```

 #### Use Time Difference Between Media Files
-If `--seconds` is not provided, the script will use the difference in duration between the media files to determine the delay or advance.
+If `--seconds` is not provided, the script will use the difference in duration between the media files for use in the delay or advance.

 Example:
 ```sh